-When Charlie realized Stacy was “the one,” he didn’t just plan a proposal.
+When Charlie realized Stacey was the One, he didn’t just plan a proposal.
 Instead, he planned an entire day's worth of events to commemorate what would soon become a very special date.
-On December 5, 2015, the couple stopped for coffee in Arlington, where they live, before heading to a local distillery for a whiskey tasting (liquid courage!) and lunch.
-Their next stop brought them to Shenandoah National Park, where a scenic tour was peppered with perfectly timed rest-stops at various lookout points.
-"At each stop along the way, Charlie had a card with a Bible verse on it,” remembers Stacy.
+On December 5, 2015, the couple stopped for coffee in Arlington, Virginia, where they live, before heading to a local distillery for a whiskey tasting (liquid courage!) and lunch.
+Their next stop brought them to Shenandoah National Park, where a scenic tour was peppered with perfectly timed rest stops at various lookout points.
+"At each stop along the way, Charlie had a card with a Bible verse on it,” remembers Stacey.
 "Card number seven didn’t have a verse.
 Instead it said, 'Will you marry me?'
 When I moved the card from in front of my eyes, Charlie was down on one knee."

 Those details started from the very beginning.
-Inspired by the South's famed hospitality, Stacy and Charlie welcomed guests to their wedding weekend with an assortment of sweet treats, a schedule for the weekend’s events, and a copy of the Scout’s Guide to Charlottesville.
-The kit’s aesthetic was carried over from the invitation suite, which was equal parts elegant and fun thanks to a classic color palette and gorgeous hand-calligraphy.
-Incredibly enough, the bride, who was working, finishing school, and trying to plan wedding, found the time to address the envelops herself, a DIY project that looked nothing less than entirely professional!
+Inspired by the South's famed hospitality, Stacey and Charlie welcomed guests to their wedding weekend with an assortment of sweet treats, a schedule for the weekend’s events, and a copy of The Scout Guide Charlottesville.
+The kit’s aesthetic was carried over from the invitation suite, which was equal parts elegant and fun, thanks to a classic color palette and gorgeous hand-calligraphy.
+Incredibly enough, the bride, who was working, finishing school, and trying to plan the wedding, found the time to address the envelopes herself, a DIY project that looked nothing less than entirely professional!

-During her first shopping trip, Stacy and her two friends discussed her personal style and wedding vision with their consultant before hitting the racks.
-As it turns out, all that talking paid off when the dress made it’s appearance within the first few tries.
+During her first shopping trip, Stacey and her two friends discussed her personal style and wedding vision with their consultant before hitting the racks.
+As it turns out, all that talking paid off because the dress made its appearance within the first few tries.
 "I had tried on another dress right before I found this one, and it was made from the same lace, but only on the top of the gown," the bride remembers.
 "I kept saying that I wished there was a dress made entirely from that lace because it was so unique.”
-That's when her stylist brought out a Hayley Paige fit and flare gown with that featured the stunning geometric lace from top to bottom.
+That's when her stylist brought out a Hayley Paige fit-and-flare gown that featured the stunning geometric lace from top to bottom.
 “I fell in love immediately.
 I am not a squealer, but I came close to it that day."

-A crystal-studded belt made by Stacy’s mom (the morning of the wedding, no less!) added just the right amount of sparkle to the bride's ensemble, and her metallic shoes offered a stylish pop of color.
-The bouquet was a dreamy assortment of garden roses and peonies in ivory and blush, plus a spray of baby’s breath that ensured the hand-tied arrangement felt loose and effortless.
-Bonus: It was completely on-trend with 2016's Pantone color of the year!
+A crystal-studded belt made by Stacey’s mom (the morning of the wedding, no less!) added just the right amount of sparkle to the bride's ensemble, and her metallic shoes offered a stylish pop of color.
+The bouquet was a dreamy assortment of garden roses and peonies in ivory and blush, plus there was a spray of baby’s breath that ensured the hand-tied arrangement felt loose and effortless.
+Bonus: It was completely on trend with 2016's Pantone color of the year!

-For her bridesmaids, Stacy had envisioned a gown with the option for some variety.
-She achieved the desired look by giving her girls free reign on a line of Amsale dresses in shades of taupe and blush.
+For her bridesmaids, Stacey had envisioned a gown with the option for some variety.
+She achieved the desired look by giving her girls free rein on a line of Amsale dresses in shades of taupe and blush.
 The result was a"mismatched but blended” look.
 The maid of honor wore a beaded Adrianna Papell gown to add texture to the group’s overall appearance.

 We love that this wedding’s “something blue” came from the groom.
 Wearing a French blue suit from Alton Lane, Charlie brought a cool confidence to the day’s festivities.
 Both his dress shirt and jacket were embroidered with the wedding date and his name, a meaningful detail that’s sure to bring a smile to his face whenever he wears them!
 Them groomsmen wore similar blue ensembles but swapped boutonnieres for pocket squares.

-Pippin Hill is known for it's menu fit for foodies couple's, so it's no surprise that all of Stacy and Charlie's meal selections wowed guests.
-Cocktail hour on the veranda’s stone terrace featured an array of vineyard-to-table canapés, the most interesting of which were bacon “lollipops”—a fan favorite that was described as the perfect mix of salty and sweet.
+Pippin Hill is known for its menu fit for foodies, so it's no surprise that all of Stacey and Charlie's meal selections wowed guests.
+Cocktail hour on the veranda’s stone terrace featured an array of vineyard-to-table canapés, the most interesting of which were bacon “lollipops”—fan favorites that were described as the perfect mix of salty and sweet.

-Rather than a traditional menu, guests were treated to an array of Stacy and Charlie’s favorite foods, including mac ’n cheese, sliders, truffle fries, and crab cakes.
-The wedding cake, too, was a delectable option: A combination of chocolate cake with chocolate ganache and praline crunch.
+Rather than a traditional menu, guests were treated to an array of Stacey and Charlie’s favorite foods, including mac and cheese, sliders, truffle fries, and crab cakes.
+The wedding cake, too, was a delectable option: a combination of chocolate cake with chocolate ganache and praline crunch.
 The three-tier buttercream-frosted design was topped off with a cascade of fresh flowers.

-Guests ensured the the expansive dance floor was filled all night, but it was Stacy and her dad who showed off some of the evening's best moves.
-"My dad and I really wanted to get our dance right, so the morning of the wedding we found an empty conference room to practice in,” Stacy says.
+Guests ensured the the expansive dance floor was filled all night, but it was Stacey and her dad who showed off some of the evening's best moves.
+"My dad and I really wanted to get our dance right, so the morning of the wedding we found an empty conference room to practice in,” Stacey says.
 "We must’ve gone over it 10 or 15 times that morning.”

 Venue & Catering: Pippin Hill Farm & Vineyards || Wedding Planner: Postscripted Studios || Bride's Wedding Dress: Hayley Paige || Jewelry: BHLDN || Shoes: Badgley Mischka || Hair & Makeup: The Spot Beauty Shop || Bridesmaids' Dresses: Adrianna Papell; Amsale || Groom's Attire: Alton Lane || Groomsmen's Attire: Macy's || Engagement Ring & Wedding Bands: Root Jewelers || Flowers: Blue Ridge Floral Design || Invitations: Laughing Owl Press || Music: Eve Watters; Sound Enforcement || Cake: Albemarle Baking Co. || Rentals: MS Events || Photographer: Rachel May Photography